Inclusive Education: A guide for educators

 Discover the difference between equal opportunity and equity in education.
 Learn how technology helps DEI in our classrooms.

-What is special education?
+What are specific learning difficulties?
 Learn about the role technology plays in helping to make the classroom a level playing field for everyone.

-Discover how edtech tools enrich the learning experience for our special education students.
+Discover how edtech tools enrich the learning experience for our students with specific learning difficulties.

 Helping students with dyslexia in the classroom